Water Whys: graphical answers to water questions that impact our lives.

 Goals

-VIP students work collaboratively with faculty/staff with expertise in hydrology, meteorology, graphic design, and journalism to learn what it takes to make scientifically accurate, visually effective and accessible communication graphics geared toward a diverse and multi-lingual public.
-Professional broadcast meteorologists and other print and broadcast journalists act as ‘clients’ each semester.
-They help define the topics they would like to explain to the public.
-Our goal is to create graphics that the clients will use directly on air, in social media, and/or in print publications.
-In addition to learning about graphic communication, as students progress through the program, they will be given increasing responsibility, leading new students through the graphic design process and managing our social media accounts.
-Our current resources can be found on our Water Whys Website.
+VIP students work collaboratively with faculty/staff with expertise in hydrology, meteorology, graphic design, and journalism.
+They learn what it takes to make scientifically accurate, visually effective and accessible graphics geared toward a diverse and multi-lingual public.
+Broadcast meteorologists act as ‘clients’, helping us understand what questions their audiences have about water issues.
+As students progress through the program, they are given increasing responsibility, leading new students through the graphic design process and managing our social media accounts.
+Check out our current graphics on our Water Whys Website.

 We seek to bring together a truly interdisciplinary group of students with expertise in graphic design, journalism, and physical sciences.
 All students will learn about the physical processes we will be representing as well as the science behind effective communication.
 As a group, we will explore what it means to make visuals that are accessible and how to measure the effectiveness of our communication across a diverse public.